aharonium/opensiddur.org/posts/HTML/compilations/birkonim/rabotai-nevarekh-a-bentsher-compiled-by-the-cantors-assembly-of-america-1954.html.md

 <html>
 <head></head>
 <body>
-Title: רבותי נברך | Rabotai Nevarekh, a bentsher compiled by the Cantors Assembly of America (Hebrew Publishing Co., 1954)<br />
+Title: רבותי נברך | Rabotai Nevarekh, a bentsher compiled by the Cantors Assembly of America (1954)<br />
 Primary contributor: paltiel.birnbaum<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=26294">http://opensiddur.org/?p=26294</a>
 <p />